onlyrikiji/A-Real-Time-Car-Damage-Dectection/README.md

 1. Download the file

-3. Run the file in Adriod studio
+2. Run the file in Adriod studio

+3. Or Simply Install the apk to your phone

 ### Note: Read "Tutorial.pdf" for how to use the application